 The Lodi Ladies step up

 "Progress and betterment of Lodi" was also the stated goal of the Lodi Ladies Improvement Club, established in 1906 by 28 women determined to play a stronger role in civic improvement than had previously been possible through their various church groups, local temperance, and anti-saloon movements, or through female chapters paralleling men's organizations such as the Masonic Lodge, Knights of Pythias and Odd Fellows.

 Even before Lodi became a City, it was Lodi's "pioneer ladies" (as the Lodi Historian describes them) who successfully raised the funds to found the Lodi Public Library and Free Reading Room.
 They initiated this drive in 1885, which culminated in the opening of the Lodi Carnegie Library in 1910, with the help of a $9,000 grant from the Carnegie Foundation.

-Among the other early projects driven by the Lodi Ladies Improvement Club were upgrades in schools, fire protection, streets and sidewalks, garbage collection, trees and overall beautification of the rapidly growing City.
-In 1913, when membership had grown to 65, the civic minded group's name was changed to the Woman's Club of Lodi, and soon after, a Woman's Building Association Inc. was established, selling 10,000 shares at $5 apiece.
+Among the other early projects driven by the Lodi Ladies Improvement Club were upgraded in schools, fire protection, streets and sidewalks, garbage collection, trees, and overall beautification of the rapidly growing City.
+In 1913, when membership had grown to 65, the civic-minded group's name was changed to the Woman's Club of Lodi, and soon after, a Woman's Building Association Inc. was established, selling 10,000 shares at $5 apiece.